 The Stretch Rainshadow is the lightest piece in Patagonia’s lineup of rain shells, which also includes the Torrentshell, Cloud Ridge, and Calcite jackets.
 How do they compare?
 At $129, the Patagonia Torrentshell stands apart as a budget-friendly jacket for daily use, with durable 50-denier fabric, similar waterproofing to the Rainshadow (but inferior comfort and breathability), and a more casual fit and finish.
 New for 2019, the Calcite offers a step up in weather protection and breathability, with a durable 75-denier Gore-Tex Paclite Plus shell fabric and textured backer in a slightly heavier package.
 Finally, the Cloud Ridge is a full-on 3-layer hardshell, with the best combination of weather protection and breathability of the bunch.
 Where the Rainshadow stands apart is stretch and weight, and it'd be our choice for fast-and-light endeavors and active pursuits where mobility matters.

 If you’re in the market for a waterproof shell with a stretchy face fabric, the Outdoor Research Interstellar is one of the Rainshadow’s closest competitors.
 Made with OR’s proprietary Ascentshell 3-layer fabric, the Interstellar offers just as much stretch as the Rainshadow with a boost in breathability.
 You get mesh-lined pockets instead of pit zips, but other features remain relatively similar including a helmet-compatible hood, above-the-harness hand pockets, and a chest pocket that doubles as a stuff sack.
-Priced at $299, you pay a premium for breathability, but Ascentshell is an intriguing and promising material for those who want hardshell-level weather protection and durability during active pursuits.
+Priced at $299, you pay a premium for breathability, but Ascentshell is an intriguing and promising material for those who want hardshell-level weather protection and durability during active pursuits (for more, see our in-depth Interstellar review).

 Another jacket that incorporates stretch into a 2.5-layer build is Black Diamond’s StormLine.
 Both the BD and Patagonia include a variety of features tailored to climbers and backcountry enthusiasts: helmet-compatible hoods, stuff pockets with carabiner loops, and pit zips.
 The StormLine gets the edge in weight at 8.7 ounces but is lacking some features like a chest pocket and water-resistant zippers on the hand pockets.
 We also prefer the Stretch Rainshadow’s moderately trim cut (the BD is a bit roomy for our tastes).
 But what gives the StormLine the advantage for us in our rain jacket round-up is its significant $50 price savings.